adupayra/GameOfLifeBenchmark/README.md

-# GameOfLifeOpenGL (March 2023)
+# GameOfLifeBenchmark (March 2023)

-While the aim of this project was to provide an implementation of the Game Of Life with a GUI developped with OpenGL, the main focus is to compare different approaches to speed up the evaluation of the grid of cells. <br>
+The aim of this project was to provide an implementation of the Game Of Life with a GUI developped with OpenGL as well as to compare different approaches to speed up the evaluation of the grid of cells. <br>
 Many different approaches relying on parallelization were studied and a benchmarking tool was implemented to efficiently compare them.